dai-shi/connect-cache-manifest/README.md

 This module is highly inspired by
 <https://github.com/dustMason/connect-offline/>.

-The reason I forkded as a new project:
+The original reason I forked as a new project:
 <https://github.com/dustMason/connect-offline/issues/1>

 How to use